Seeing Eye to AI: Comparing Human Gaze and Model Attention in Video Memorability: Modeling with Captions

 We combine the $\CLS$ token (with learnable parameters $\bh_\CLS$), image and text tokens to create a sequence of $1+TWH+N$, apply LayerNorm, feed it to the TE.

 As before, $\tilde{\bh}_\CLS$ is used to predict the memorability score.

-We report results when using the ground-truth caption in this approach in \cref{tab:text_ablation}, row 2 of the main paper (w original captions as input).
-On Memento10k, we see a 4\% increase in on Spearman correlation, however, captions do not seem to assist VideoMem.
+We report results when using the ground-truth caption in this approach in Tab.~1, row 7 of the main paper (w original captions as input).
+For Memento10k, we see a 0.04 points increase in Spearman correlation (0.706 to 0.745), however, captions do not seem to assist VideoMem.